Montana Sex Abuse Lawsuit Settlements

 Let’s consider a very typical example of how third parties can be held liable for sex abuse.
 Let’s say that a guard at a juvenile detention facility is sexually abusing inmates.
 Several of these victims file complaints, but the facility basically ignores them and allows the guard to continue his abuse.
 The victim can file a civil lawsuit against the detention facility (or the state agency that operates it) for negligently failing to investigate and protect them from abuse.

-Dr. Tyler Hurst, an emergency medicine doctor in Montana, recently pled guilty to multiple counts of criminal sexual assault against patients.
-Dr. Hurst admitted to sexually abusing several female patients while they were under his care at a hospital in Missoula.
-Victims of Dr. Hurst’s abuse may be eligible to file civil lawsuits and seek compensation.
-Our firm is currently investigating these cases.
+Dr. Tyler Hurst, an emergency medicine physician in Missoula, has recently pleaded guilty to multiple counts of criminal sexual assault involving patients.
+According to prosecutors, Dr. Hurst used his position of trust and authority to prey on vulnerable female patients while they were under his medical care at a hospital in Missoula.

 Montana Juvenile Detention Center Sex Abuse Lawsuits